 Keeping it together

-Fees include: shell, skirt, poms, bow, spirit shirt, sideline bag and jacket.
+Shell, skirt, poms, bow, spirit shirt, sideline bag and jacket is our basic uniform.
 The bow, poms and spirit shirt are yours to keep at season end.
 The shell, skirt, jacket and bag are due back at seasons end at the banquet in clean condition and any missing, dirty or damaged uniforms will be fined.

 To complete the look: black lollies, black high neck, long sleeved body suit, white no show socks, white cheer shoes and black yoga pants need to be purchased by the first practice.
 This is important due to the timing our our photos, and you must practice in cheer shoes.